-EKOenergy is an international ecolabel for electricity.
-Buying Energy Attribute Certificates (EACs) with this ecolabel guarantees that the renewable energy fulfils strict environmental criteria and the ecolabel raises funds for new renewable energy projects in developing countries.
+EKOenergy is a global non-profit ecolabel for renewable energy.
+It can be combined with all types of sourcing (Energy Attribute Certificates (EACs), PPAs, own-production, green-tariffs etc.) The ecolabel guarantees that the renewable energy fulfils additional criteria and raises funds for new renewable energy projects in developing countries.

 EKOenergy goes one step further than directives and government regulations.
 Electricity sold with EKOenergy:

 - Assures sustainable and nature-friendly energy.
 EKOenergy applies strict sustainability requirements to power production.
-For each MWh of hydropower sold as EKOenergy, minimum EUR 0.10 is paid into the EKOenergy Environmental Fund to finance river restoration projects, building fish passages and restoring spawning grounds
+For each MWh of hydropower sold as EKOenergy, minimum EUR 0.10 is paid into the EKOenergy Environmental Fund to finance river restoration projects, build fish passages and restore spawning grounds.

 EKOenergy all over the world